Mariosunny/validate-declarative/README.md

 To validate data against a schema, use `verify()`- it takes a schema as its first argument, and the data as its second argument.
-It returns *true* if the data satisfies all the constraints in the schema.
+It returns *true* if the data satisfies the schema.

 ```javascript
 let result1 = verify(tweetSchema, myTweet1); // true